2014 Highlights: Wonga Told Off, Uni Laundry Lessons, RIP Free Delivery…

 Student Mohammed Islam hit the news earlier this month after he claimed to have made $72million (about £46m, that’s a whole lot of moolah) by trading on the stock market.

 Yeah, then he actually admitted he lied.
 He made the money… but it was virtual, and you can’t buy a yacht with virtual money.
-(Except maybe with Bitcoins, but give that a few years).
+(Except maybe with Bitcoin, but give that a few years).

 If you want to see the real Wolf of Wall Street in action, just go and see the film.